gregsaun/maker_cheatsheet/3d_printing/sizes_petg.md

 ### Nut Pocket

-Polygon hole to fit a nut using PETG filament
+Polygon hole to fit a nut

 #### Hex DIN 934